 For a complete list of constituents tested or to request additional copies of this Report or previous reports, please contact the Director of Field Operations at 916-354-3700.
-The Consumer Confidence Report also available on our website at www.rmcsd.com.
+This Consumer Confidence Report was made available on our website at www.rmcsd.com on or before July 1, 2016.